eliseekn/tinymvc/README.md

 $routes['posts/slug'] = 'posts/index';
 ```

-***Note:*** HTTP GET and POST requests methods are handle by default.
-Body content of POST method is adding as parameters to action controller.
+***Note:*** GET and POST requests methods are handle by default.
+Contents of POST requests are set as routing parameters.
+Don't set parameters in routes, they are added to controller class method (action).

 # Controllers